 Alternatively, discuss with your notaire entering into a family inheritance pact, called a pacte successoral.

-If you are an unmarried couple becoming resident in France, you should enter into a French civil partnership and buy the property en tontine.
+If you are an unmarried couple becoming resident in France, you should enter into a French civil partnership.

 If you cannot enter into a French civil partnership, you can buy indivision and grant a life interest in the property to the surviving partner, or buy through an SCI, and grant a reciprocal life interest.

 The use of an SCI is particularly recommended if several unrelated people are buying a property.

 Finally, you can consider using the European Succession law and adopt the law of your nationality for inheritance purposes, although you need to read French Inheritance Law Under EU Investigation due to the uncertain legal situation on this issue.

 We can summarise the general advice we have given in the following table: